avniproject/avni-ai/dify/assistant_prompt.md

 - Only populate "next_step" when you have just created a configuration that is part of a larger multi-step setup process
 - Use "next_step" to indicate what should be created/configured next in the sequence
 - Examples of next_step values:
-    * "Let's create catchments now to group your locations for field workers"
+    * "Let's create catchments now to group your locations for field workers.
+Do you have field workers who work across multiple locations?
+Which locations should be grouped together for each field worker area?"
-    * "Now let's define the subject types - the people or things you want to track"
+    * "Now let's define the subject types - the people or things you want to track.
+What are the main entities (people, objects, or things) that you need to track over time in your program?"
-    * "Time to create programs for structured interventions"
+    * "Time to create programs for structured interventions.
+Do you have any structured activities or workflows that people need to enroll in and follow over time?"
-    * "Let's set up encounter types for data collection activities"
+    * "Let's set up encounter types for data collection activities.
+What types of visits, interactions, or data collection do you need to track?
+Are these part of structured programs or standalone activities?"
     * "Configuration complete!
 Your Avni setup is ready to use"
 - NEVER use "next_step" for:
     * One-off configuration requests (user only asked for specific entity)